gogamarra/SIEM-SplunkMonitoring/README.md

 Splunk Enterprise Security (ES) is a Security Information and Event Management (SIEM) tool based on the Splunk data platform, a big data software solution that also provides many solutions outside cybersecurity.
 Splunk ES specializes in assisting with the key defensive concepts of continuous monitoring, log collection, aggregation, parsing, normalization, searching and correlation.

-Splunk solutions can be enhanced by <ins>Splunk Apps</ins>, which users can add to their Splunk base product that have custom searches and features, with their own interface.
+Splunk solutions can be enhanced by <ins>Splunk Apps</ins>, which users can add to their Splunk base product.
+Apps have custom searches and features with their own interface.
 These differ from <ins>Splunk Add-ons</ins>, which are smaller components that provide additional functionality without their own interface.

-Splunk Processing Language (SPL) is similar to SQL except that Splunk SPL is designed to search events rather than database table columns. !(https://docs.splunk.com/Documentation/Splunk/latest/SearchReference/SQLtoSplunk)
+Splunk Processing Language (SPL) is similar to SQL except that Splunk SPL is designed to search events rather than database table columns. (https://docs.splunk.com/Documentation/Splunk/latest/SearchReference/SQLtoSplunk)

 ## Attack Scenario
-For the purposes of this project, I presume to be a new SOC Analyst for a company, Vandalay Industries.
-Vandalay uses Splunk ES as their SIEM.
+For the purposes of this project, I presume to be a new SOC Analyst for a company, Vandalay Industries, which has Splunk ES as their SIEM.

 The following attacks and challenges are in play:
 - Web server outage due to a DDOS attack